masogit/am-browser-doc/docs/start/security.md

 ### Reverse Proxy Security
 A reverse proxy functions as a bastion host.
 It is configured as the only machine to be addressed directly by external clients, and thus obscures the rest of the internal network.
 Use of a reverse proxy enables the application server to be placed on a separate machine in the internal network, which is a significant security objective.

 DMZ is a network architecture in which an additional network is implemented, enabling you to isolate the internal network from the external one.
-Although there are a few common implementations of DMZs, this chapter discusses the use of a DMZ and reverse proxy in a back-to-back topology environment.
+Although there are a few common implementations of DMZs, this section discusses the use of a DMZ and reverse proxy in a back-to-back topology environment.

 The following are the main security advantages of using a reverse proxy in such an environment:
 *	No DMZ protocol translation occurs.
 The incoming protocol and outgoing protocol are identical (only a header change occurs).